In our blog

-It’s debatable whether or not Benjamin Franklin really said that wine makes us wise, but it is a fact that germs really require just one thing to grow, and that is water.
+It’s debatable whether or not Benjamin Franklin really said that wine makes us wise, but it is a fact that germs really require just one thing to grow, and that's water.
 So, any cosmetic product containing water usually needs an appropriate preservation system in order to be stable and safe to use.
 Still, preservatives in cosmetics sometime get an unjustly bad rap.
-Read on for our R&D chemist Jaana Ailus’ breakdown on preservatives in skincare.
+Read on for our chemist Jaana breakdown on preservatives in skincare.

 WHY ARE PRESERVATIVES USED IN SKINCARE?

 Water is the basis of all life and the perfect growth medium for micro-organisms.
 Germs really don’t need much more.
-A skincare, or any cosmetic, product that have water in them will usually spoil in a matter of days without a preservative, and so an efficient preservative system protects cosmetic formulations containing water from microbiological contamination, e.g. overgrowth of moulds, yeasts and bacteria, providing appropriate shelf life for products and making them safe to use.
+A cosmetic product that has water in it will usually spoil in a matter of days without a preservative, and so an efficient preservative system protects cosmetic formulations containing water from microbiological contamination, e.g. overgrowth of moulds, yeasts and bacteria, providing appropriate shelf life for products and making them safe to use.